-The reference level button sets the postfader digital and analog monitor output levels to a preset value.
+The reference level button sets the monitor output level to a preset value.
 Technical personnel, using a sound-pressure-level (SPL) meter and precision signal source, should have set this level to meet the requirements of the specific monitoring environment.
 The LED associated with the reference level button will light whenever the function is active.
 The 4-digit display will indicate the reference output level.

 The StudioComm's default reference level is -60.0 dB so "out of the box" the Model 790 will display -60.0 when reference level mode is enabled.